xiangzhi/parcs_stt_tts/README.md

 The STT node adjusts for background noise and publishes the text to the `/parcs_stt/chatbot` ROS2 topic.
 It is subscribed to the `/parcs_tts/chatbot_ack` ROS2 topic for acknowledgement, which runs the node again, taking in another round of input to be produced.

 The TTS node subcribes to the `/parcs_stt/chatbot` ROS2 topic and produces audio to repeat the text it was given.
 When it is finished repeating the text, it publishes to the `/parcs_tts/chatbot_ack` ROS2 topic to acknowledge that it has finished playing the audio.
+If desired, it can handle response generation with OpenAI from the text it was given.

 ---